-She has had an active participation in the Review and Drafting Commissions for the Law on Competition, and the User and Consumer Protection Law.
-Liz has been a legal adviser to the United Nations in the Guatemalan modernisation programme (1997); adviser to the Guatemalan Tourism Institute in the modernisation programme (1997); consultant to the Revision of the Civil Services Bill (1996–1997); legal adviser to the minister and vice minister of the economy (1996–1997); legal adviser to the Immigration Bill (1998); legal adviser for the CAFTA Trade and Commercial Law Assessment Activity Overview seminar (2004); and leader of the Guatemalan team on the seminar pertaining to the USAID regional conference on the evaluation of the Trade and Commercial Law of CAFTA 2005.
+And if that wasn't enough, Liz had an active participation in the Review and Drafting Commissions for the Law on Competition, and the User and Consumer Protection Law.
+She has been a legal adviser to the United Nations in the Guatemalan modernisation programme (1997); adviser to the Guatemalan Tourism Institute in the modernisation programme (1997); consultant to the Revision of the Civil Services Bill (1996–1997); legal adviser to the minister and vice minister of the economy (1996–1997); legal adviser on the Immigration Bill (1998); legal adviser for the CAFTA Trade and Commercial Law Assessment Activity Overview seminar (2004); and leader of the Guatemalan team on the seminar pertaining to the USAID regional conference on the evaluation of the Trade and Commercial Law of CAFTA 2005.

-She has a law degree from Rafael Landívar University, and is an active attorney at law and public notary.
+When it comes to her educational background, is important to note that she has a law degree from Rafael Landívar University and is an active attorney at law and public notary.
 She studied legal issues on international business at INCAE Business School; the programme of instruction for lawyers at Harvard Law School; the Harvard leading professional service firms’ course; and tort law at the University of Salamanca, in Spain (2003).

 Questions & Answers